 Artificial Intelligence Impacts on Business

-Artificial intelligence (AI) has the potential to significantly transform the business landscape by revolutionizing the way companies operate, make decisions, and interact with their customers and suppliers.
+Artificial intelligence has the potential to significantly transform the business landscape by revolutionizing the way companies operate, make decisions, and interact with their customers and suppliers.
+In fact, AI has already made significant impacts on many areas of business.
+Specifically, AI has assisted the financial back office in crucial ways.

 Key Changes